 This chapter considers whether the demand forecasts should be published in the NTNDP and whether the information used to develop the forecasts should also be published by AEMO.
+It also considers the timing of the publication of the demand forecasts and information on which they based.

-As set out in section 1.1, the COAG Energy Council considers that AEMO should be required to include any demand forecasts it prepares in the NTNDP database.
-AEMO is currently required to establish and maintain this database and make it available to the public.59 Clause 5.20.4(c) of the NER allows AEMO to establish a part of the database for confidential information.
+As set out in section 1.1, the COAG Energy Council considered that AEMO should be required to include any demand forecasts it prepares in the NTNDP database.
+AEMO is currently required to establish and maintain this database and make it available to the public.68 Clause 5.20.4(c) of the NER allows AEMO to establish a part of the database for confidential information.